Moms, birthdays, and sprinkles are the best (in that order).

 - 1/4 tsp salt

-- 1/3 cup rainbow sprinkles* + more for topping
+- 1/3 cup rainbow sprinkles* (plus more for topping)

 - 1/4 tsp vanilla extract

-- Preheat oven to 350 degrees F and line a standard muffin holder with 12 paper liners.
+- Preheat oven to 350 degrees F (176 C) and line a standard muffin holder with 12 paper liners (as original recipe is written // adjust if altering batch size).

-- Add dry ingredients (omitting sprinkles) to a sifter in this order: 1 cup flour, baking soda, baking powder, salt, and then remaining 1/2 cup flour.
+- Add dry ingredients (omitting sprinkles) to a sifter in this order: two-thirds of the flour, baking powder, baking soda, salt, and then the remaining third of the flour.

-- Bake on a center rack at 350 for 20-24 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake on a center rack for 20-24 minutes, or until a toothpick inserted into the center comes out clean.
 They will only have a very, very slight golden brown color.

-- Add powdered sugar 1/2 cup at a time and continue mixing until thick and creamy.
-Drizzle in a little non-dairy milk to thin.
+- Add SIFTED powdered sugar 1/2 cup at a time and continue mixing until thick and creamy.
+Scrape down sides as needed.
+If it gets too thick or crumbly, add a splash non-dairy milk to thin (optional).
 You want this frosting to be very thick so it will hold its shape once on the cupcakes.
+If it gets too thin, thicken with more powdered sugar.

 - Once cooled, frost cupcakes and top with sprinkles.
 Serve immediately.
-Store leftovers covered at room temperature or refrigerated.
+Store leftovers covered at room temperature or refrigerated up to 3 days.